interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 - `ilp_pay_time_ms` - Histogram metric
   - Description: “Time to complete an outgoing ILP payment”
   - This histogram metric records the time taken to make an ILP payment.

+**Note**: The current implementation only collects metrics on the SENDING side of a transaction.
+Metrics for external open-payments transactions RECEIVED by a Rafiki instance in the network are not collected.